20 Top Work from Home Companies and 5 Tips on How to Land a Remote Job in 2026

 I'm happy to report that remote work is still on the rise as many employers and employees embrace the freedom and flexibility of remote work.
 Employers which support remote work have been able to save on expenses such as office space and utilities by having employees at home.

-A recent article by Forbes confirmed three very encouraging statistics about remote work:
+Back in 2023, an article by Forbes confirmed three very encouraging statistics about remote work:

 12.7% of all full-time employees are working remotely in 2023